-Her eyes were like light on the morning's blue stream, Her cheeks were like strawberries smothered
+"Her eyes were like light on the morning's blue stream, Her cheeks were like strawberries smothered in cream.

-An extraordinary marriage has lately taken place, in which the bride was 45, and the bridegroom 75 and perfectly blind. he walked home; 'I cannot expect to re-alize more than fifteen hundred clear, from the profits of my store; it may be less.- them by crowds who had assembled to witness the ceremony.
-The loving pair each for a boy and chamber-maid; board bore it with the greatest nonchalance; the of the three \$2 each at the lowest ; \$12,50 bride remarking, on looking around and per week, or six hundred and twenty five seeing a number of single women, "liow many of you envy me my situation !"
+An extraordinary marriage has lately taken place, in which the bride was 45, and the bridegroom 75 and perfectly blind.
+All kinds of tricks were practised upon them by crowds who had assembled to now; \$4 per week for a cook; \$1,25 witness the ceremony.
+The loving pair each for a boy and chamber-maid; board bore it with the greatest nonchalance; the of the three \$2 each at the lowest; \$12,50 bride remarking, on looking around and seeing a number of single women, "liow many of you envy me my situation !"